-Post-Harvest Weed Control in Winter Wheat July 14, 2017
+Post-harvest Weed Control in Winter Wheat

-Timely control of weeds following winter wheat harvest can limit soil moisture loss to weeds and prevent the deposit of more weed seeds in the soil, two factors that can benefit the next crop's yield.
+Timely control of weeds after winter wheat harvest can limit soil moisture loss to weeds and prevent the deposit of more weed seeds in the soil, two factors that can benefit the next crop's yield.
 In addition, timely control of volunteer wheat is essential in reducing the spread of wheat streak mosaic disease.

-The effectiveness of post harvest weed control is influenced by how competitive the winter wheat crop was and production practices used with the previous wheat crop, such as
+The effectiveness of post-harvest weed control is influenced by how competitive the winter wheat crop was and production practices used with the previous wheat crop, such as

 - winter wheat variety selection,